cmaxw/devchat-eleventy/src/my-javascript-story/mjs-135-paul-cowan.md

 answer4: ''

 ---
 My JavaScript Story this week welcomes Paul Cowan.
 Paul Cowan was a painter and decorator for 30 years until he switched to front end development.
+He got into React because for him, much of programming didn’t make a whole lot of sense until he read about the flux model, and React Redux was one of the few frameworks that followed the flux model.
+Spending most of his life outside of the programming world has granted him a unique perspective frameworks like React.

 **Host:** Charles Max Wood